Skip to Content

 Mail : dugoujard.a@chateaudepierreux.com

 Tip: If you have no experience picking grapes in France, Chateau Pierreux is a great choice.
-I called them right before the start of the vendange for two years in a row and I found work easily.
+I called them right before the start of the vendange for two years in a row, and I found work easily.

 How To Get There

-Assuming that you found work through Apcon, or you are going to Chateau Pierreux don’t bother searching for ways to get there.
+Assuming that you found work through Apcon, or you are going to Chateau Pierreux, don’t bother searching for ways to get there.

 I got you covered on this as well.

-Don’t mind travelling by bus?
+Don’t mind traveling by bus?

-In some cases it is even cheaper than that.
+In some cases, it is even cheaper than that.

 Once you arrive at the airport, you must get to the train station ‘Lyon Part Dieu’.
-You can get a ticket here
+You can get a ticket here.

-Hop on a local train and head over to Villefranche or the station which is closer to the vineyard (Villefranche is good, if you are going to Chateau Pierreux).
+Hop on a local train and head over to Villefranche or the station which is closer to the vineyard (Villefranche is good if you are going to Chateau Pierreux).
 Oh, don’t forget to buy your ticket.

 Once you are there, you can hitchhike to the place.
 Just kidding.
 Make arrangements so that they will pick you up and take you there.